Reynold97/swapp_face_api/README.md

 - `upscale`: Upscale factor (integer)

 ### POST /swap_url
 Swap faces using images from GCP storage.
+You need to previously upload the face and models images to the bucket and only pass the file names in the following form.

 **Body:**
 ```json